skdw/Meeter/README.md

 * User - everyone who is logged-in
 * Group member - user who has joined a specific group
 * Group member (virtual) - a person who participates in the meeting but does not have their Meeter account ()
-* Group leader - user who has created
+* Group leader - user who has created a specified group
 * Administrator - user with special permissions, sees all of the created groups and has the access to the users' data

 ![Use-case](http://pages.mini.pw.edu.pl/~gorzynskik/HTMLPostGIS/Meeter/use-case.svg)